hexlet-codebattle/battle_asserts/README.md

 - `run-generator-spec-test` tests are checking that input signatures are correctly described for `arguments-generator`.
 - `run-solution-test` tests are checking that test data solves correctly.
 - `run-test-data-spec-test` tests are checking that test data corresponds to signature.
+- `run-description-test` tests are checking that issue has minimal description.

 ### 4. Create pull-request